hasbrovish/Webapp-Labs/WebappLabs.md

 Sql: its database query languages, but its low level languages

-Orm: as sql is low level language, developer face difficultly to write sql especially beginner -> for that we have ORM ( a set of classes which make database query easy, but when called -> internally orm convert to sql and make query to database)
+Orm: as sql is low level language, developer face difficultly to write sql especially beginne""""r -> for that we have ORM ( a set of classes which make database query easy, but when called -> internally orm convert to sql and make query to database) thiss is the thing